 When a child needs urgent medical attention and there is suspicion of abuse the DSL or their Deputy should take the child to the accident and emergency unit at the nearest hospital, having first notified the C-SPA.
-The DSL should seek advice about what action the C-SPA will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention.
+The DSL will seek advice about what action the C-SPA will take and whether to inform the parents/carers, remembering that parents/carers would usually be informed when a child requires urgent hospital attention.

-The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the DSL/DDSL or staff to report directly to the Police.
+The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the DSL, DDSL or staff member to report directly to the Police, or where informing parents/carers would put the child at further risk.